 Under the Desert Moon was my homage to all the Westerns my father and I would sit and watch, hooting and hollering for the good guys, snorting at the bad guys.
 John Wayne, Randolf Scott, Roy Rogers...bits of them are all here...from the stagecoach ride across the desert to an attack by Indians, a blowsy saloon hall singer, a shifty gambler, a tall plainsman and a schoolmarm who isn't all that she seems to be.
 I even have a jail breakout, a Gabby Hayes-type stagecoach driver, and Billy the Kid sauntering into town making an appearance.
 Kathe Robin at Romantic Times called Under the Desert Moon the "Silverado" of Westerns and I was absolutely tickled that she understood what I was trying to do.
 My only regret is that my dad passed away before he could see how many readers enjoyed this book.
 He thought I wrote it just for him, you see...and in a way, I did.
 Amazon Smashwords iBooks Kobo Nook

-Across A Moonlit Sea takes me back to my first love: pirates and tall ships, sea battles and privateers fighting along the Spanish Main.
-This time, a new trilogy, starting with the patriarch Simon Dante, the Pirate Wolf, and the only woman who could possibly steal his heart, Isabeau Spence.
+Across A Moonlit Sea allows me to swash and buckle my way through my first love: pirates and tall ships, sea battles and privateers fighting along the Spanish Main.
+This time, in a new trilogy, starting with the patriarch Simon Dante, the Pirate Wolf, and the only woman who could possibly steal his heart, Isabeau Spence.
 Together they sail with Sir Francis Drake to the port of Cadiz, attacking and setting fire to the ships amassing to form an Armada the Spanish king intends to launch against England.
-A swashbuckling hero and the woman who pirates his heart...and a scene high in the rigging that I have on good authority is very possible indeed *s* Amazon Smashwords iBooks Kobo Nook
+A swashbuckling hero and the woman who pirates his heart...and a scene high in the rigging that I have on good authority is very possible indeed *s* Amazon Smashwords iBooks Kobo